Sunaina715Sharma/Machine_Learning_for_begginers/README.md

 First!
 How strong the relationship is between two variables (e.g. the relationship between rainfall and soil erosion).
 Second !
 The value of the dependent variable at a certain value of the independent variable (e.g. the amount of soil erosion at a certain level of rainfall).

+If you have more than one independent variable, use multiple linear regression instead( we will study this further).